appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 :::tip

-Once you share your app versions with your testers, you can see the most recent sharing time on your testing distribution profile card.
+After sharing your app versions with testers, the most recent sharing time will be displayed on your testing distribution profile card.

 :::

 :::info

-If you are using Self Hosted version of Appcircle, instead of the default noreply@appcircle.io, you can use your own business domain for the distribution emails.
+If you are using the Self-Hosted version of Appcircle, you can configure it to use your own business domain for distribution emails instead of the default noreply@appcircle.io.

 :::